chrisvrose/byte-pusher-emu/README.md

 # BytePusher Emulator

-This is a play at emulating a BytePusher machine developed by [Javamannen](https://esolangs.org/wiki/User:Javamannen).
+`byte-pusher-emu` is an emulator for the BytePusher virtual machine developed by [Javamannen](https://esolangs.org/wiki/User:Javamannen).

-Binary builds for linux x86_64 is available in GitHub Action runs.
+Binary builds for linux x86_64 is available in the Releases section.

-This project uses SDL2 for i/o.

 ![Audio test](assets/audio_test.png)